Cyanoacrylates in Adhesives: pH Levels, Humidity, and Environment

 Confused about all things cyanoacrylates?
 We’ve got the info!

 To refresh your memory, cyanoacrylate molecules are the little guys that compose lash adhesives.
 Many factors impact the cyanoacrylate’s curing time and strength.
-Each factor should be carefully monitored to ensure maximum adhesion during lash services — so we’re here to break these factors down for you!
+Each factor should be carefully monitored when purchasing lash adhesives to ensure maximum retention during lash services — so we’re here to break these factors down for you!

 Cyanoacrylates are super sensitive to the pH levels of the bonding surfaces.
 In adhesives, a small amount of acidic stabilizer is added to allow the cyanoacrylate to maintain its liquid state when not in use.
 This stabilizer reacts with moisture in the air once adhesive is added to a surface to be bonded.